SBMC’s Role in Global and EU Standardization

 At the European level, SBMC is contributing to the CEN TC 301 in response to the European Commission's Standardization request M/581 (C(2022) 1710 final), supporting the Alternative Fuels Infrastructure Regulation (AFI-R).

-Development of Technical Specification for Battery Swapping (L Category Vehicles)
+Publication of the CEN Technical Specification for Battery Swapping (L Category Vehicles) is expected early Q3 this year (2026).

 Looking Ahead